-• The net loss for the fiscal year ended June 30, 2011 was \$2,976,687.
-Claims development has been relatively flat for prior years.
-The net income is after consideration of dividends to members of \$6,452,113.
-This dividend marks the long-term success of the risk financing program.
+- dividends to members of \$6,452,113.
+This dividend makes the long-term success of the risk financing program.
 Without the return of equity to members the program would have shown net income of \$3,475,426.
-This level of income is required to provide for variability in potential claims

-- Net income of \$2,653,802 was experienced for the fiscal year ended June 30, 2010.
-This is after accounting for a return to members of \$6,216,431. - Total operating revenues for fiscal year 2011 were \$12,480,672 (net of dividends earned and granted) a decrease of 10% or \$1,378,321 as compared to fiscal year 2010.
-This decrease is primarily due to the decrease in premiums for the liability and workers' compensation programs. - Total operating revenues for fiscal year 2010 were \$13,858,992, an increase of 2% or \$334,486 as compared to fiscal year 2009.
-This increase is primarily due to the addition of property and crime group purchase programs and the collection of these additional premiums.
-Premiums for the liability and workers' compensation programs remained stable, reflecting the pool's attempt to hold rates down
+This level of income is required to provide for variability in potential claims. - Total operating revenues for fiscal year 2012 were \$12,061,588 (net of dividends earned and granted and excess insurance rebate) a decrease of 3% or \$419,084 as compared to fiscal year 2011.
+This decrease is primarily due to the conscious decision of the board to decrease premiums for the liability and workers' compensation programs. - Total operating revenues for fiscal year 2011 were \$12,480,672 (net of dividends earned and granted and excess insurance rebate) a decrease of 10% or \$1,378,321 as compared to fiscal year 2011.
+This decrease is primarily due to the decrease in premiums for the liability and workers' compensation programs.